-Warner Bros. began implementing a company-wide energy conservation program in 1999, including the installation of more efficient lighting, updated equipment and automated control systems.
-Today, these ongoing improvements conserve over 12 million kilowatts of energy, the equivalent of providing electricity to over 1000 U.S. homes, and save more than $1.8 million annually.
+Warner Bros. invests in energy conservation measures, including the installation of efficient lighting, updated HVAC equipment and automated control systems such as timers, motion sensors and wireless thermostats.
+Over the years, these projects have combined to conserve over 12 million kilowatts annually, the equivalent of providing electricity to over 1,000 homes.

-In addition to conserving energy, Warner Bros. invests in clean, renewable energy.
+In addition to energy conservation, Warner Bros. invests in renewable energy projects.

 In 2002, Warner Bros. piloted a small solar project on the roof of the Warner Bros.
 Photo Lab.
-Off that success, a 72-kilowatt solar power system was constructed on the Studio’s Mill Building roof in 2006; the Mill Building system was the first large-scale solar power project in the entertainment industry.
-In 2008, this system was expanded to more than 500 kilowatts, comprised of 2,722 solar panels spanning 79,000 square feet of roof space.
-Most recently, a 100-kilowatt system was added to Stage 23, bringing the Studio’s total solar energy portfolio to over 600 kilowatts.
-In addition, solar energy systems are being used by Warner Bros. films and television shows to power production base camps.
+Following the success of this pilot project, a 72-kilowatt solar power system was constructed on the roof of the Studio’s Mill Building in 2006.
+This system was the first large-scale solar power project in the entertainment industry.
+In 2008 this system was expanded to more than 500 kilowatts, comprised of 2,722 solar panels spanning 79,000 square feet of roof space.

 Additionally, in 2009 a 100-kilowatt system was installed on Stage 23, bringing the Studio’s total solar energy portfolio to over 600 kilowatts.
 These projects have an expected 30-year lifespan and generate 1.15 million kilowatts of clean energy annually, enough to power over 150 average homes.